TheNetworkGuy/netbox-zabbix-sync/README.md

 You can make the `zabbix_hostid` field hidden or read-only to prevent human intervention.

-This is optional and there is a use case for leaving it read-write in the UI to manually change the ID.
-For example to re-run a sync.
+This is optional, but there may be cases where you want to leave it read-write in the UI.
+For example to manually change or clear the ID and re-run a sync.

 ## Virtual Machine (VM) Syncing